 Class supply lists are available in the school office and on the school website.

-Early-morning detention slips are given to 6th-8th grade students who have turned in late assignments (refer to handbook).
+Morning detention slips are given to sixth, seventh and eighth-grade students who have turned in late assignments (refer to handbook).
 A parent must sign an early-morning detention slip.
 Students are assigned a date to report to early detention on the slip.
 The student should return the slip to the teacher and arrive at 7:30 a.m. to the assigned teacher and complete assignments, if necessary.
-If the work is not completed, the student must return the next morning etc. until all the late assignments are caught up.
+If the work is not completed, the student must return the next morning or more until all the late assignments are caught up.

-Early-out days are occasional early dismissal days when teachers have professional development, meetings, planning sessions, etc. Check the school calendar for early-out days.
+Early-out days are occasional early dismissal days when St. Augustin teachers have professional development, meetings, planning sessions, etc. Check the school calendar for early-out days.

 “Specials” are classes such as Physical Education, Spanish, Music, Art, Library, and Technology and are included in all students’ schedules.

 Talking Canvas is a hands-on art appreciation and art history program that is offered periodically throughout the year for grades K-5.
 Parent volunteers are always appreciated for this educational program.

 Does St. Augustin Catholic School offer foreign language study?

 Yes, foreign language study begins for all students in Kindergarten.
 St. Augustin Catholic School currently offers Spanish one day a week.

 What Additional Opportunities Exist for My Child in the Areas of Art and Music at St. Augustin Catholic School?